 Bruce Springsteen has long had a fan base in Japan, where Space Shower Books published a Japanese-language edition of my Springsteen on Springsteen: Interviews, Speeches and Encounters.
-Now, the Japanese TV show Song to Soul—which has aired weekly since 2007 and has an audience of eight million—is turning a spotlight on Bruce.
+Now, the Japanese TV show Song to Soul—which has aired weekly since 2007 and has an audience of eight million—is turning the spotlight on Bruce.

 The music documentary series, which examines a different song on each 60-minute show, has previously featured tracks by more than 70 artists, including the Doors, the Beach Boys, Simon & Garfunkel, the Eagles, King Crimson, Led Zeppelin and Bob Marley.
 Now the spotlight turns to Springsteen’s “Born to Run” for a program scheduled to air next March or April.